Can Large Language Models Reason About Complex Execution Paths? An Empirical Study on Python

 For the real-world test case generation task, we aim to evaluate the ability of LLMs in achieving high test coverage by generating test cases that cover specific execution paths.
 We employ the TestGenEval dataset \cite{jain2025testgeneval}, a large-scale benchmark for test case generation, constructed from 11 public Python repositories.
 Each data sample in TestGenEval is a code–test file pair, where the code file is the file under test, and the corresponding test file contains test cases that (partially) cover the code file.
 In its original setting, TestGenEval evaluates LLMs by prompting them to either generate new test files or complete existing ones given the code file under test.

 The original TestGenEval focuses on file-level testing, while fine-grained testing on functions, which is important for symbolic execution, has been overlooked.
 To construct the dataset for our study, we first executed the provided gold test cases in TestGenEvallite (a smaller subset of TestGenEval) and identified functions that were only partially covered by the gold tests.
-From the 160 files under test in TestGenEvallite, we collected \textbf{82 files} with \textbf{605 partially covered functions}.
+Then, we remove private functions, and functions that cannot be successfully executed due to Git or Docker errors in the testing environment.
+From the 160 files under test in TestGenEvallite, we collected \textbf{82 files} with \textbf{255 partially covered functions}.
 For each such function, we apply Algorithm~\ref{alg:traverse} to extract up to 10 execution paths (the max path length and max loop iterations are set to the same as the path classification task).